 If you prefer making your own natural products, try the following.
 You’ll need a digital food scale, a small saucepan, and approximately two dozen empty lip balm tubes.
 Other necessities include four tablespoons of beeswax, two tablespoons of sunflower, olive, or almond oil, one tablespoon of shea butter, and two tablespoons of coconut oil.

 Using minimal heat, melt all your oils in your saucepan.
 Don’t forget to constantly stir the mixture until everything has dissolved.
 Place your blended mixture of natural goodness into your lip balm tubes and let it set for a bit.
 Lastly, add lids and label.
 Be sure to store at room temperature, protecting the wax from harsh heat.
-When stored correctly, this wax should be good for up to 2 years.
+When stored correctly, this wax should be able to protect your little one’s footpads for up to 2 years.

 Two of the top USDA organic certified paw lotion for dogs includes the Four Legger organic paw pad healing balm and the Pawstruck Ruff relief balm.
-The Four Legger balm serves as an anti-inflammatory and antioxidant that moisturizes and heals dry damaged paw skin.
+The Four Legger balm serves as an anti-inflammatory and antioxidant that moisturizes, heals dry, damaged paw skin, and soothes a swollen dog paw.
 It can also be utilized for chapped, rough, and irritated skin and is unscented and hypoallergenic.
 Ingredients here include organic hemp oil, rosemary extract, St. John’s wart, vitamin E, beeswax, and all-natural calendula oil.

 The Pawstruck Ruff relief variation comprises all-natural extra virgin olive oil, coconut oil, jojoba wax, GMO-devoid vitamin E, all natural beeswax, and carnauba wax.
 This toxin-free lotion for dogs is ideal for flaky, dry dog paw skin.
-It also soothes itching and bleeding that occurs when your pup walks on scorching or freezing terrain.
+It also soothes itching between your dog’s toes and bleeding that occurs when your pup walks on scorching or freezing terrain.

-Other esteemed products include Vet’s Preferred Advanced Pad Protection and Paw Nectar dog paw balm.
-Vet’s Preferred Advanced Pad Protection is a veterinary grade paw balm that is organic with all-natural ingredients.
+Other esteemed products that can protect your pup’s feet include Vet’s Preferred Advanced Pad Protection and Paw Nectar dog paw balm.
+Vet’s Preferred Advanced Pad Protection is a veterinarian grade paw balm that is organic with all-natural ingredients.
 It contains white and yellow beeswax and vitamin E. It moisturizes and heals dry, cracked noises and damaged paws due to extreme weather.
 It’s a great pick because not only does it adequately protect your dog’s paw, but it does it at about 50% of the price of competing brands.